The engine that powers sustainable organisations

 Public companies will be required to ensure that sustainability data is available in line with XBRL format.
 To that end, a XBRL taxonomy is being developed for digital tagging purposes.
 The reporting format is an electronic XHTML and should follow the XBRL taxonomy to enable easy access to data and machine readability.
 This means that disclosures have to be digitally available and tagged to taxonomy categories, which are still being finalised.

-The new rules will affect companies already subject to the NFRD from 1 January 2024; NFRD-exempt companies with 250 or more employees from 1 January 2025; and SMEs from 1 January 2026.
+The new rules will affect companies already subject to the NFRD from 1 January 2024.
+NFRD-exempt companies with 250 or more employees will be affected from 1 January 2025, and SMEs from 1 January 2026.
 Non-European companies with operational footprint in the EU with a net turnover of €150

 a million or more must also disclose and verify their ESG impacts.

-The revised directive will complement the Sustainable Finance Disclosure Regulation (SFDR) and the Taxonomy Regulation, creating a coherent reporting ecosystem that can support the European Green Deal.
+The revised directive will complement the Sustainable Finance Disclosure Regulation (SFDR) and the Taxonomy Regulation.
+It will thereby create a coherent reporting ecosystem that can support the European Green Deal.